Click the “play” arrow if you’d like me to read this essay to you.

 - Confounding the i before e rule/not rule.

-When we spot them, these typos might make us fussy, superior, and unyielding.
+When we spot them, these typos might make us feel fussy, superior, and unyielding.
 So I think of them as Prim Typos.

 They are messy, yes, but they are not going to spray your sofa or tell an off-color joke at an inopportune time.
 Their messiness is just mixed-upness.